angular/angular/aio/content/guide/third-party-lib.md

 You can build the library by running `npm run build`.
 This will generate a `dist/` directory with all the entry points described above.

 All the logic for creating the build can be found in `./build.js`.
-It consists of roughly 4 steps:
+It consists of roughly 5 steps:

-- Compile with the Ahead of Time Compiler (AOT compiler or `ngc`) for ES5 and ES2015.
+- Compile with the AOT Compiler (AOT compiler or `ngc`) for ES5 and ES2015.
 - Inline html and css inside the generated JavaScript files.
 - Copy typings, metatada, html and css.
 - Create each bundle using Rollup.